Active Digital Twins via Active Inference

-Beyond the structural health monitoring application presented here, the proposed framework offers a generalizable methodology applicable across a wide range of domains.
-Active digital twins are envisioned as key enablers of autonomous agents in the development of smart structures and systems, as well as in fields such as medicine and neuroscience~\cite{amunts2024coming}.
-Future extensions will target self-healing structures and multi-agent physical systems capable of self-organization and continual self-learning.
-In addition, future work will investigate the scalability of the approach to higher-dimensional continuous state spaces, the multi-agent coordination of digital twin networks, and online learning from real-world data.
-This online learning will be complemented by offline updates via Bayesian model reduction~\cite{friston2017active}, allowing the generative model to be periodically simplified by pruning uninformative concentration parameters.
-This process will enable an optimal trade-off between model complexity (quantifying the magnitude of belief updates required to maintain predictive performance) and model accuracy (reflecting the model fit to observed data).
-Competitive generative models will be compared to select the most parsimonious explanation of recent experience, retaining only those latent causes that meaningfully contribute to accurate inference.
+{\bf Opportunities for future research:} Beyond the structural health monitoring application presented here, the proposed framework offers a generalizable methodology applicable across a wide range of domains.
+Active digital twins are envisioned as key enablers of autonomous agents in the development of smart structures and systems~\cite{Kon-Well}, as well as in fields such as medicine and neuroscience~\cite{amunts2024coming}.
+Future extensions can leverage the epistemic value associated with expected information gain not only over digital states but also over model parameters, as anticipated in \sez\ref{sez:active_behav}, enabling the generative model underlying active digital twins to be learned online from controlled experience.
+This capability will support complex behaviors combining goal-directed, information-gathering, and curiosity-driven components~\cite{friston2017active}, fostering adaptation and continual self-learning from real-world data.
+Online learning may also be complemented by offline updates via Bayesian model reduction~\cite{friston2018bayesian}, enabling an optimal trade-off between the complexity and accuracy of the generative model.

-{\bf Data Accessibility:} The implementation code used for the experiments presented in \sez\ref{sez:results} is available in the public repository \texttt{ADT-code}~\cite{repo}.
+{\bf Data Accessibility:} The implementation code used for the experiments presented in \sez\ref{sez:results} is available in the public repository \texttt{activeDT}~\cite{repo}.
 The code implements the proposed active digital twin framework and can be used to simulate and generate the plots for digital state estimation, future prediction, and policy inference, as reported in this paper.
 The observational data used to run the experiments, along with the deep learning models trained according to the implementation details provided in the Appendix of~\cite{Torzoni_DT}, are also available in the same repository.
 The \texttt{Matlab} library for finite element simulation and reduced-order modeling of partial differential equations employed to generate these data is available in the repository \texttt{Redbkit}~\cite{Redbkit}.

 {\bf Competing Interests:} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.